vaibhav-pandya/customer-churn-prediction/README.md

 3. **Model Development**:
    - Experimented with models such as:
-     - Logistic Regression
-     - Random Forest
      - XGBoost
-   - Evaluated using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.
+   - Evaluated using metrics like rsme, mae, r2

-4. **Hyperparameter Tuning**:
-   - Optimized models using GridSearchCV or RandomizedSearchCV.

 ---